 Both Tunisia and Iran have youth bulges of around 20 percent—the same as other volatile countries—due to high fertility in the 1980s and early 1990s.
 But their lower fertility rates since then have set their youth bulges on a course to peak very soon and then decline; the population under age 15 is 23 percent in Tunisia and 22 percent in Iran—almost half the percentage for that age group in Iraq, Yemen, and the Palestinian Territories.

 In 1964, Tunisia established an ambitious family planning program that incorporated reproductive health care into basic health care.
 When the program first began, Tunisia’s total fertility rate was over 7 children per woman.
 It took several decades for fertility to decline markedly, but today, women have an average of 1.9 children—fewer than American women.

 The Islamic Republic of Iran began to address its population challenges in the 1990s.
 The government developed a comprehensive sex education curriculum for high school students and requires all university students to take a course on population and development.
 Premarital contraceptive counseling is mandatory for all engaged couples in Iran.
 These programs have been instituted in the face of conservative social and religious pressures, proving that religion does not have to be an obstacle to a strong family planning program.
 Today, Iranian women have an average of 1.6 children—on par with many European countries.

-The Arab Spring revolution and Iranian election protests that have caused such upheaval since 2010 have been fueled by young adults—mimicking the youth bulges that have erupted into violence in other countries in recent years.
+The Arab Spring revolutions and Iranian election protests that caused such upheaval beginning in 2010 were fueled by young adults—mimicking the youth bulges that have erupted into violence in other countries in recent years.
 As the age distribution in these countries skews older in the coming decades, they have the opportunity to see swift economic development and a transition to peaceful relationships between citizens and their governments—assuming the right policy choices regarding jobs and political transparency are set in place.